notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### [2081] **NPPM_GETPOSFROMBUFFERID**
-*Gets 0-based document position from given buffer ID, which is held in the 30 lowest bits of the return value on success.
+*Gets 0-based document viewIndex and docIndex from given buffer ID, encoded as a single 32-bit integer:
+The 30 lowest bits of the return value are the docIndex.
-Bit 30 indicates which view has the buffer (clear for main view, set for sub view).*
+Bit 30 indicates which viewIndex has the buffer (0 for main view, 1 for secondary view).*

 **Parameters**: